top of page

 The 4C's of Creativity

-Confidence, Cultivating ideas, Curiosity and Content:
+Confidence, Cultivating Ideas, Curiosity, and Content:

 1. Creative Confidence:

-Metacognition-a owners manual for your brain
+Metacognition-a owner's manual for your brain

 Okay, let's think about the word ZAP.
 What do you think of when you think of the word ZAP? (answer) ...Electricity?
 Okay, so what specifically could go ZAP? (answers...screwdriver in a socket, static shock, a lightning bolt....Okay, now think about things that could go ZAP in an outer space movie (answers) ..a ray gun...spaceship...
-Did you notice that your brain switches to a different file cabinet, because you asked it a different question? "
+Did you notice that your brain switches to a different file cabinet because you asked it a different question? "

-"The thing we all need to know is that the first answer to a creative question is usually the most obvious one.
-It takes time and patience to come up with a unique idea, and that involves finding the question that will spark a truly creative idea.
+Generally, the first answer to a creative question is usually the most obvious one.
+It takes time and patience to come up with a unique idea, and that involves finding the questions that will spark a truly creative idea.
 Let's explore this with this exercise: "

 Now introduce the circle test.
 I have this as a free downloadable image in the arted4kiddos store.